mdn/content/files/en-us/web/javascript/reference/global_objects/function/length/index.md

 ## Description

 A {{jsxref("Function")}} object's `length` property indicates how many arguments the function expects, i.e. the number of formal parameters.
 This number excludes the {{jsxref("Functions/rest_parameters", "rest parameter", "", 1)}} and only includes parameters before the first one with a default value.
+Additionally, a {{jsxref("Operators/Destructuring_assignment", "destructuring pattern")}} will count as a single parameter.
 By contrast, {{jsxref("Functions/arguments/length", "arguments.length")}} is local to a function and provides the number of arguments actually passed to the function.

 The {{jsxref("Function")}} constructor is itself a `Function` object.
 Its `length` data property has a value of `1`.